valdisdot/Skeleton/README.md

 ### package **`com.valdisdot.util.tool`**

-The package itself contains util-classes for simple and monad operations like simple parsing or converting.
+The package itself contains util-classes for simple and point operations like simple parsing or converting.

 `ValuesParser` class has simple method for parsing values.
 For instance:

-- `int toInt(String value, int defaultValue)`
+- `int toInt(params)`
 - `int fromHEXToDecimalInt(String value, int defaultValue)`
-- `String toJSONArray(Collection<?> collection)`
-- `String toJSONObject(Map<?,?> map)`
+- `String toJSON(params)`

 ### package **`com.valdisdot.util.ui`**

 The package contains class `SimpleUI` and internal package `ui.gui`.

-#### class **`SimpleUI`**

-**SimpleUI** is a simple UI util.
-The main purpose of the class is to simplify creating a CLI.
-It uses any InputStream and OutputStream for interacting with user.
+**SimpleUI** is a simple UI util and the main purpose of it is to simplify creating a CLI.
+It uses any InputStream and OutputStream for interacting with a user.

-The instance of the class can be created with a constructor with params or through the `SimpleUI.Builder`.
-Notice, that class **uses Thread.sleep()**, so it implements Runnable for using with a separate Thread.
+The instance of the class can be created with a constructor with params or with the `SimpleUI.Builder`.
+Notice, that class **uses Thread.sleep()**, so it implements Runnable for using with a `java.lang.Thread`.

 ``````
 SimpleUI cli = SimpleUI.builder()